Mutant TP53 MDS and sAML have altered regulation of select checkpoint molecules.

-Targeting the mir-34a-MYC-PDL1 circuit in TP53 mutant patients represents a novel therapeutic strategy
+Targeting the proposed mir-34a-MYC-PDL1 circuit in patients with TP53 mutations represents a novel therapeutic strategy.